-For Barden, key areas of non-standard product design are the close integration of new materials, surface engineering, lubrication and bearing seal technologies.
-With Barden's hybrid bearings, Cronidur 30 material is used successfully to combine superior corrosion and wear resistance with the ability to withstand higher dynamic loads than conventional bearing steels.
+For us, key areas of non-standard product design are the close integration of new materials, surface engineering, lubrication and bearing seal technologies.
+With Barden's hybrid bearings, AMS5898 material is used successfully to combine superior corrosion and wear resistance with the ability to withstand higher dynamic loads than conventional bearing steels.
 Used in conjunction with ceramic balls, significant gains in bearing life and performance can be achieved.
 Using full complement bearings can increase load capabilities significantly, also improving performance.

-Barden has also taken the lead in surface engineering technology.
+Barden bearings also take the lead in surface engineering technology.
 The company works with recognised leaders in this field to provide advanced coatings and surface treatments that combat friction, prevent corrosion and reduce wear.

 The RSD seals have retention characteristics equal to standard seal designs but are fitted so that there is no contact with the bearing inner rings.
 As a result, friction is minimised and there is no rise in the operating temperature.
 The problem of ring distortion from seal radial pressure is also overcome, while the space between the balls serves as a grease reservoir.

-More than 50% of Barden's production is devoted to special bearings, many of which offer added value by reducing the number of adjacent component parts, optimising both cost and technical advantage.
+More than 50% of Barden production is devoted to special bearings, many of which offer added value by reducing the number of adjacent component parts, optimising both cost and technical advantage.